 - Coping skills and relapse prevention

 - Pain management

-AAC is unique because we are the leading provider of addiction treatment in the U.S. We believe in providing treatment that addresses addiction from every angle and specialize in evidence-based treatment.
+AAC is the leading provider of addiction treatment in the U.S. We specialize in evidence-based treatment and believe in providing treatment that addresses addiction from every angle.
 This means that AAC’s treatment methods have been thoroughly evaluated and proven effective in scientific research.
 In addition, all treatment programs are tailor-made to meet your specific needs.

 - U.S. Department of Veterans Affairs.
 (2019).
 How to become a VA community provider.

 - U.S. Department of Veterans Affairs.
 (2019).
 Community care: Veterans overview.

 - U.S. Department of Veterans Affairs.
 (2019).
 Office of public and intergovernmental affairs: VA strengthens caregiver support program and expands timeline of the Program of Comprehensive Assistance for Family Caregivers.

 - National Institute on Drug Abuse.
 (2018).
 Principles of drug addiction treatment: A research-based guide (3rd edition).

 - U.S. Department of Veterans Affairs.
 (2020).
 Patient-Centered Community Care – Information for Providers.